Give your old pump new life (or keep your new pump feeling good!)

 - Lubricate interior components and the inside of the pump with silicon spray or lithium grease.

-- Pump hose: Leaks are most common at the base of the hose where it connects to the pump.
-If that is the case, you can cut the hose just above the leak, cut out the pump attachment and re-glue it to the remaining section of hose.
+- Reassemble, screw tight, and cycle your pump a couple times to ensure smooth operation and an even layer of lube. *Extra Hint* Leaks are most common at the base of the hose where it connects to the pump.
+If that is the case, you can cut the hose just above the leak, cut out the pump attachment, and re-glue it to the remaining section of hose.